Casualgenius/wp-subdomains-old/readme.txt

 == Page Configuration ==

 = Subdomain Page =
-To make static pages act like subdomains, create a custom field variable `wps_page_subdomain` and set it to true.
+To make static pages act like subdomains

 = Custom Theme =
-To set a theme for a page subdomain, create a custom field variable `wps_page_theme` and set it to the theme that you want to use.
-The theme name is the same as you'll find it on the edit categories page.
+To set a theme for a page subdomain.
 Themes only work for pages that are setup as subdomains.

 = Tie a Page to a Category =
-To tie a static page to a subdomained category, so that it displays this URL category.yourdomain.com/static-page, create a custom field variable `wps_tie_to_category` and set it to the category ID.
+To tie a static page to a subdomained category, so that it displays this URL category.yourdomain.com/static-page, pick the category.
-If you want this page to still appear on your blog index then set `wps_on_main_index` to true.
+If you want this page to still appear on your blog index then set Show on Main to yes.

 = Show Page on all Categories =
-To make a page show on all pages even if a category is set to only show tied pages, create a custom field varaible called `wps_showall` and set it to true.
+To make a page show on all pages even if a category is set to only show tied pages.

 == Notes ==